cssnr/link-extractor/README.md

 1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings wheel.
 1. You may also load temporary from: `about:debugging#/runtime/this-firefox`

-Addon should now be installed.
-You can optionally pin the Addon by clicking the `Puzzle Piece`.
-in the top right corner then clicking the Settings wheel and then `Pin to Toolbar`.

-### Building
+## Building

-The extension is automatically built on a new release which then uploads the artifacts to the release.
+The extension is automatically built on every release which uploads the artifacts to that release.
 See [build.yaml](.github%2Fworkflows%2Fbuild.yaml) for more information.

 To build locally, clone the repository then run `npm install`.
-You can then run the addon from the `src` directory as normal.
+You can then run the addon from the [src](src) directory as normal.